renaissance-benchmarks/renaissance/README.md

 - `dummy-empty` - A dummy benchmark which only serves to test the harness. (default repetitions: 20)

 - `dummy-failing` - A dummy benchmark for testing the harness (fails during iteration). (default repetitions: 20)

+- `dummy-param` - A dummy benchmark for testing the harness (test configurable parameters). (default repetitions: 20)

 - `dummy-setup-failing` - A dummy benchmark for testing the harness (fails during setup). (default repetitions: 20)